san70sh/cs-546-project/proposals/DB_Proposal.md

 2. Optional features, these features must be fulfilled when users try to apply for jobs.
 It would be stored as a sub-document under `profile`.

    - ID photo
+   - resume url (if it exists, we use it as users' info, if not, we ask them for the following info.)
    - Gender
    - City
    - State